blandflakes/brewing/spruce.md

 ##Notes

 Brewed 2014-12-21.
 Smells awesome.
 Used Wyeast 1056.

 Bottled 2014-1-18.
 Tasted great, if not overly strong.
-Primed using some dark malt extract powder.
+Primed using 1.25 cups dark malt extract powder.

+Tasted sometime early February.
+The flavor is excellent, though the beer falls flat.
+1.25 cups (as recommended by *The Complete Joy of Homebrewing) seems insufficient.